JoeyStanley/real/resources.md

 * *[Geocomputation with R](https://geocompr.robinlovelace.net)* by Robin Lovelace, Jakub Nowosad, and Jannes Muenchow.

+* *[R Ready to Map](https://github.com/momiji15/apptomap/tree/master/R%20Ready%20to%20Map)* is a tutorial by [Dorris Scott](https://dscott.netlify.com) that starts off using the rtweet package to extract some Twitter data, shows you how to map it, and then walks you through creating an interactive RMarkdown document that integrates leaflet maps and plots.

 * I get all my shape files from the [National Historical Geographic Information System (NHGIS) website](https://www.nhgis.org).

 * And because I haven't quite gotten the hang of it yet in R, I do all my mapmaking using the [QGIS](https://qgis.org/en/site/), the open-source, Mac-friendly, and free alternative to [ArcGIS](https://www.arcgis.com/index.html).
 Shout-out to [@mjduever](https://twitter.com/mjduever) of UGA Libraries for teaching me everything I know about GIS.